Notes on the Geography of Belgium: Historic Bruges

-About 1850, the city's walls were demolished, but several gates survive, thanks to the efforts of Weale.
-This is the Holy Cross Gate (Kruispoort), built about 1400 and marking the route of a wall from 1297.
+About 1850, the city's walls were demolished, but several gates survive, thanks to Weale.
+This is the Holy Cross Gate (Kruispoort), built about 1400.

 Stroll inside on the city's north end--away from the railway station and the more tourist-oriented south side--and you'll find quiet residential streets.